Updated: 3 days ago

 Because I was the only officer to have had a repeat offense, the Dean of Students, Mr. House, recommended expulsion as is customary upon two offenses but hesitated due to Mr. Green’s unique psychiatric report from my first offence.
 However, he made it clear in no uncertain terms that I would be expelled upon a third offense, which for me didn’t take long to come by.

 After a very successful fall rush I sought to outdo myself as Rush Chairman and build a Greek chariot for the spring quarter so my brothers and I could whisk students off to their classes pulled by two Phi Taus dressed in authentic Greek costumes.
-To get the chariot from the garage I was working at part time, I had to borrow one of the mechanic’s Chevy Ranchero because it had a tow hitch.
+To get the chariot from the garage I was working at part time, I had to borrow one of the mechanic’s un-smogged Chevy Ranchero because it had a tow hitch.
 He warned me the day I borrowed it that the new muffler he ordered to replace the existing one with a large hole in it hadn’t arrived yet—so his car’s exhaust smoked a bit and it sounded like it was going faster than it really was.

 Determined, I successfully dropped off our chariot on campus where it was a big hit with students who were tired from walking to their classes.
 When I returned home, thoroughly exhausted from working past midnight three straight nights to get the chariot finished, I passed a campus cop who was heading in the opposite direction.
-As I peered through the rear view mirror, he must have heard the deafening noise and saw the smoke from the muffler when we passed each other under a bridge, and turned around, and was soon behind me as I neared the end of campus.
+As I peered through the rear view mirror, he must have heard the deafening noise and saw the smoke from the muffler when we passed each other under a bridge, and turned around, and was soon behind me as I neared the edge of campus.

 With the freeway onramp in front of me, the campus cop pursued with his emergency lights on, but I kept going, figuring he would give up as soon as I left campus.
 But he didn’t!
 He was on my tail as I entered the freeway as I thought angrily in semi-comatose condition from lack of sleep, “What kind of campus cop is this?”
 Apparently no ordinary cop who then flicked on his siren, and when I still didn’t stop, he aimed his service revolver at me, which finally got my attention.
 When I returned to full consciousness and pulled off the next off ramp and stopped the car, I was immediately handcuffed and arrested!

 On the way back to the campus police station, I explained to Officer Sanchez who I was and what I was doing, and how I had little sleep and made some very poor choices, and would accept any punishment deserved as long as he didn’t report what happened to Dean House.
 Surprisingly, he agreed to do this after booking me on reckless driving and dropping me off at the county jail.
-Once released from jail after posting bail, I waited the next day to be summoned to the Dean’s office but when that didn’t happen, I breathed a sigh of relief and enjoyed reading that week’s edition of our campus newspaper the Poly Post until I came to an article that featured my arrest, titled: “Thefts, Vandalism, and High Speed Pursuit Keep Campus Cops Busy!”
+Once released from jail after posting bail, I waited the next day to be summoned to the Dean’s office but when that didn’t happen, I breathed a sigh of relief and enjoyed reading that week’s edition of our campus newspaper The Poly Post until I came to an article that featured my arrest, titled: “Thefts, Vandalism, and High Speed Pursuit Keep Campus Cops Busy!”

 Doomed once and for all and ready to accept my fate, I made my way straight to Dean House’s office where he was in the process of summoning me for expulsion after he’d just read my article.
 “As much as it saddens me to have you expelled,” he sighed, “I’m retiring at the end of this quarter and will leave your fate in the hands of our new Interim Dean of Students, Mr. Green.”